Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 Assistant Manager for Inclusion with child protection responsibilities

 Our Assistant Manager for Inclusion provides support for children with social, emotional or behavioural difficulties.
-They run Nurture Groups, 1:1 Drawing and Talking Sessions, Transition Groups, Circle of Friends Groups, Anger Management Groups, Lunchtime Inclusion Groups and our Family Group (based on The Marlborough Project).
-The Teaching Assistant for Social Inclusion works alongside the Assistant Manager for Inclusion to provide additional Nurture Group and Friendship Group provision throughout the school.
+They run a Lunchtime Inclusion Group and our Family Group (based on The Marlborough Project).
 They provide a safe and secure environment for children to talk to an adult, particularly for those children who have low self-esteem, poor social skills or feel differently from their peers.
-The Assistant Manager for Inclusion is qualified as a Higher Level Teaching Assistant and is also able to complete the Common Assessment Form with parents to identify needs and access additional services through the Local Authority's Early Help services.
+The Assistant Manager for Inclusion is qualified as a Higher Level Teaching Assistant and is also able to complete the Early Help Assessment Tool with parents to identify needs and access additional services through the Local Authority's Early Help services.
 They also work with the Designated Lead for Safeguarding and Child Protection in school and support families working with a range of parenting and Children's Services.

 Child & Family Support Worker (C&FSW)

 We employ a C&FSW for one day a week.
 She runs drop-in sessions for parents and works with identified parents and their children on individual issues, as well as running group projects across the school.
-The C&FSW is able to complete the Common Assessment Form with parents to identify needs and access additional services through the Local Authority's Early Help services.
+The C&FSW is able to support parents to identify needs and access additional local services.
 We employ our C&FSW from Jigsaw4U.

 External Support Agencies

-From September 2016, the Local Authority will no longer be providing the range of core support services which they have previously.
-The school will need to consider the possible need for any external agency involvement within the financial constraints of its budget each year with due consideration to the efficient use of resources to support the needs of all pupils.
+The school has to consider the possible need for any external agency involvement within the financial constraints of its budget each year with due consideration to the efficient use of resources to support the needs of all pupils.

 The school can make referrals to the following health agencies: